euapariciocoelho1996/euapariciocoelho1996/README.md

 - 👋 Hi, I’m @euapariciocoelho1996
-- 👀 I’m interested in Flutter and in the future in other development tools
+- 👀 I’m interested in Flutter, JavaScript and in the future in other development tools
 - 🌱 I’m currently learning Mobile development
 - 📫 How to reach me faparicionc@gmail.com